Application for a Grant

 This information will be held in strictest confidence and will not be provided to members of the adjudication committee.
 Any exclusion (if still relevant) should be renewed with any subsequent applications.

-Attach an electronic copy of all references cited in your proposal.
+Attach a PDF copy of all references cited in your proposal.

 If you have selected "yes" to at least one of the questions in the Environmental Impact section on the Activity Details screen, you must complete an Environmental Information Form (Appendix A) and upload it to the Environmental Impact page.

-Project directors must attach an electronic copy of their Research Contributions presented in this order:
+The project director must attach PDF copy of their Research Contributions presented in this order:

 1. Relevant Research Contributions Over the Last Six Years

 Outline your research contributions within the last six years.
-For an application deadline in November 2017, for example, include contributions from November 2011 onwards.
 In the case of those candidates claiming career interruptions (see 4.
 Career Interruptions and Special Circumstances below), you may include publications drawn from your most recent periods of research activity, to an overall total of six years.

 Provide details, as appropriate, on the contributions you listed, as follows: